VIAplanner/Documentation/README.md

 These tools were created by Googlers for Googlers.
 UofT students could make use of tools made by other UofT students that would allow them to do things like:

 - Suggest timetables that optimize for their preferred timings
-- Plan for courses based on course evaluation metrics that they care about
+- Generate calendar based on student's timetable and relavent events
-- Write plugins to expand the core functionality with their creative ideas
+- A platform that offers various club events

 Fundamental problem we are trying to solve :